 Each year, Sabbatical Officers are elected by students to lead the Student Union.
 The key representative for the doctoral student community is the Postgraduate Students' Officer.
 As Convenor of the UCLU Postgraduate Association and the lead representative of postgraduate UCLU members, the Postgraduate Students' Officer coordinates the PGA's activities, and is responsible for coordinating representation and campaigns regarding the needs of postgraduate students at all levels, and for ensuring the provision of an environment which supports and provides for the particular social and academic needs of postgraduate students.
 The Postgraduate Students' Officer meets regularly with the Pro-Vice-Provost of the Doctoral School to discuss matters relating to doctoral education and doctoral students.

-StARs (Student Academic Representatives) are elected to represent students' views to UCL.
-StARs sit on various committees at a programme, Faculty and University level, at which they act as the voice of students, ensuring that UCL takes into account the needs of students in its decision making processes.
+Student Academic Representatives, including specifically for the PGR community, are elected to represent students' views to UCL.
+These representatives sit on various committees at a programme, Faculty and University level, at which they act as the voice of students, ensuring that UCL takes into account the needs of students in its decision making processes.

 Student and Registry Services